hywang1985/Nianhua/README.md

 Introduction to Nianhua:

-Nianhua is an primary project launched by hywang & bchen.It is a web site based on lightweight java frameworks(S2SH).
+Nianhua is an primary project launched by hywang & bwang.It is a web site based on lightweight java frameworks(S2SH).

 The browser side of the website based on timeline.js ref:http://timeline.verite.co/